muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T64)
+- Changed: Startup sync for state and vjoy remap actions: A sync mode is now an option to decide how profile start syncing occurs.
+The choices are:
+	+ ignore = do nothing (do not sync) - this is the default
+	+ default = use a fixed, set value you define to apply on profile start.
+	+ input = use the current input value.
+This is the recommended sync mode so ensure inputs are synchronized with the inputs on profile start.
+	+ last or default = use the last value set by the profile from the last run in the current GremlinEx session, or use the default value if the output was never triggered.
+This is to have continuity between the "last" known value.
+This is usually not a good idea.
+	+ last or input = use the last value set by the profile from the last run in the current GremlinEx session, or use the current input value.
+This is usually not a good idea.

+If you multi-map the same output (have multiple actions that update the same output), it is recommended that only one of these actions synchronize inputs.

 ### (m76T63A) hotfix
 - New feature: filter for state input viewer dissociated from filter for state device.d
 - New feature: Switch mode and Map to State actions both gain an execute on press / release option.
 Both can be active at the same time for special use-cases.
 Default is execute on press.